awsdocs/aws-systems-manager-user-guide/doc_source/param-create-cli.md

 **Note**
 To use the AWS KMS key assigned to your AWS account and AWS Region, remove the `key-id` parameter from the command\.
 For more information about AWS KMS keys, see [AWS Key Management Service Concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk) in the *AWS Key Management Service Developer Guide*\.

-   To use a customer managed key instead of the AWS managed key assigned to your account, you must specify the key by using the `--key-id` parameter\.
+   To use a customer managed key instead of the AWS managed key assigned to your account, specify the key by using the `--key-id` parameter\.
 The parameter supports the following KMS parameter formats\.
    + Key Amazon Resource Name \(ARN\) example:

       `arn:aws:kms:us-east-2:123456789012:key/12345678-1234-1234-1234-123456789012`